 Optimism turned to despair when things weren’t getting better.
 Spencer shared one of his prayers during that season as a teenager knowing what might happen to his father.
-He prayed to God, “If this is what happens, I still want to praise You. ” The body of Christ became such a strength during this time and they were the ones who stood by Spencer to help get him through.
-His mom and sister, his youth pastor and his close friends.
-They prayed with him.
-Stood with him.
-They spoke truth over him.
+He prayed to God, “If this is what happens, I still want to praise You.”
+The body of Christ became such a strength during this time and they were the ones who stood by Spencer to help get him through — his mom and sister, his youth pastor, and his close friends.
+They prayed with him; they stood with him; they spoke truth over him.

 During the late summer of 2014, shock met the family as his dad’s fight with cancer came to an end.
 That summer his dad went to be with the Lord.

 Have you ever felt like God is punishing you by the circumstances surrounding you in your life?
 We want to say to you today, God is not punishing you.
-This is not who He is or what he is like.
-He loves you and he desires to comfort you in the midst of your pain.
+This is not who He is or what He is like.
+He loves you and His desire is to comfort you in the midst of your pain.

 There’s no known reason for why Spencer’s family had to go through what they did.
 We will never know why we abruptly and unexpectedly lose loved ones earlier than expected.
 “It’s never easy.”
-When asked what kept Spencer during the months to follow, he explained that he learned to, “dump everything on the Lord” .
-In a matter of only a few short months he graduated high school, his father passed away and he moved to Mankato to begin his freshman year of college.
+When asked what kept Spencer during the months to follow, he explained that “it’s never easy.”
+He learned to “dump everything on the Lord.”
+In a matter of only a few short months, he graduated high school, his father passed away, and he moved to Mankato to begin his freshman year of college.
 He spoke about how impacting it was to get plugged into New Creation Church at that time.
 Some friends invited him saying, “if you want a church that speaks truth and is passionate about prayer, check out New Creation”.
 He began attending regularly.

-Spencer could have allowed the grief to turn into anger towards God; but instead, his grief led him into intimacy and into seeking out who God is on a deeper level.
-In the midst of pain Spencer found the Lord in a way he hadn’t known him before.
+Spencer could have allowed the grief to turn into anger towards God.
+Instead, his grief led him into intimacy and into seeking out who God is on a deeper level.
+In the midst of pain, Spencer found the Lord in a way he hadn’t known Him before.

-. . . . .
+. . . . . .